stafforj/Open-TaylorCouette/README.md

 ![TCgif](./Experimental-model/Images/TCflow.gif)

-The Taylor vortex flow is apparent above, and the characteristic pattern of "bands" are also revealed when taking at an ensemble-average of the video frames (greyscale image below is an average of N = 1300 frames).
-The profile of image intensity is plotted adjacent this frame-average, indicating the transition between bands which occurs in a repeatable pattern (and away from the liquid-gas interface and cylinder base).
+The Taylor vortex flow is apparent above, and the characteristic pattern of "bands" are also revealed when taking an ensemble-average of the video frames (greyscale image below is an average of N = 1300 frames).
+The profile of image intensity is plotted adjacent to this frame-average, indicating the transition between bands which occurs in a repeatable pattern (away from the liquid-gas interface and cylinder base).

 ![TCprofile](./Experimental-model/Images/taylor-couette-profile.png)